-But then, there are lots of things that overload my brain-like the fact that light can travel from here to the sun in 8.3 minutes.
-That's a speed, according to google, of 186,000 miles or 300,000 km per second.
-My mind can't really understand how something can travel so fast (science was never my strongest subject at school).
-But despite that, I know it does travel at that speed.

-We'll never understand how God could travel so far-from his throne in heaven to the womb of a woman in Israel.
+But then, there are lots of things that overload my brain-like the fact that light can travel from the sun to here in 8.3 minutes.
+That's a speed, according to Google, of 186,000 miles or 300,000 km per second.
+My mind can't really understand how something can travel so fast.
+(Science was never my strongest subject at school.)
+But despite that, I accept that light does indeed travel at that speed.
+We'll never understand how God could travel so far from his throne in heaven to the womb of a woman in Israel.
 But he did.
 The angel said that this baby "will be called the Son of God".
-God came to earth, as one of us, to live in the world he created.
+God came to earth, as one of us, to live in the world he'd created.

-So what will God as a human be like?
-What does he want to tell us?
-What has he come to do?
+So what would God as a human be like?
+What did he want to tell us?
+What was he coming to do?

-At this point, Mary had only a vague idea.
-But the night he was born, things would start to become clearer.
+At this point in her story, Mary had only a vague idea.
+But the night her son was born, things would start to become clearer.